eugenepokalyuk/eugenepokalyuk/README.md

 - 👋 Hi, I’m @eugenepokalyuk
 - 👀 I’m interested in JavaScript
 - 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me https://eugenepokalyuk.github.io/profile/#skills
+- 📫 How to reach me https://eugenepokalyuk.github.io/profile

 <!---
 eugenepokalyuk/eugenepokalyuk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.